-The University has relationships with authorized third-party providers whose services are accessed through the myNeu portal or other webservices.
-In order to facilitate your access to these services, the University may automatically send one or more of your cookies to the third-party site or service so that you may access third-party services without re-entering your myNeu user ID and password, or other required information, each time.
+We have relationships with authorized third-party providers whose services are accessed through the myNortheastern portal or other University website.
+We may automatically send one or more of your cookies to the third-party site or service to enable you to access third-party services without re-entering your myNortheastern user ID and password, or other required information, each time.

 Digital Marketing and Ad Networks